de en

 How we interact with each other:

-What we don’t tolerate:
+What we do not tolerate:

-Discrimination: This includes, but is not limited to, discrimination based on:
+Discrimination: This includes – but is not limited to – discrimination based on:

 • Nationality, ethnic origin or language